 Texts from the 17th and 18th centuries suggest that it was actually a central marker from which all distances to related cities or townships were measured back in Roman times.

 The London Stone is sometimes called the Stone of Brutus, referring to the mythical Trojan founder of London.
-Popular tales include the stone being the remains of an ancient stone circle that is alleged to have stood on nearby Ludgate Hill, or, in other legends, it was associated with the mythical King Arthur, as so many ancient objects tend to be in England.
+Popular tales include the stone being the remains of an ancient stone circle that is alleged to have stood on nearby Ludgate Hill.
+In other legends it was associated with the mythical King Arthur, as so many ancient objects tend to be in England.

-Although there are no references which suggest that the stone had any symbolic authority, in 1450 Jake Cade, leader of a rebellion against Henry VI struck his sword against it and declared himself "Lord of the City" The event was dramatised in Shakespear’s play Henry VI.
+Although there are no references which suggest that the stone had any symbolic authority, in 1450 Jake Cade, leader of a rebellion against Henry VI, struck his sword against it and declared himself "Lord of the City."
+The event was dramatised in Shakespeare’s play Henry VI.